scroll-tech/scroll-documentation/src/content/docs/en/developers/l1-and-l2-bridging/eth-and-erc20-token-bridge.md

 When a new block gets created on L1, the Watcher will detect the message on the `L1MessageQueue` and will pass it to the Relayer service, which will submit the transaction to the L2 via the l2geth node.
 Finally, the l2geth node will pass the transaction to the `L2ScrollMessagner` contract for execution on L2.

-## Withdraw ETH and ERC20 tokens from Scroll Alpha
+## Withdraw ETH and ERC20 tokens from L2

 The L2 Gateway is very similar to the L1 Gateway.
 We can withdraw ETH and ERC20 tokens back to L1 using the `withdrawETH` and `withdrawERC20` functions.
-The contract address is deployed on Scroll Alpha at `0x6d79Aa2e4Fbf80CF8543Ad97e294861853fb0649`.
+The contract address is deployed on L2.
 We use the `getL1ERC20Address` to retrieve the token address on L1.

 {% hint style="info" %}
 **`withdrawETH`** and **`withdrawERC20`** are payable functions, and the amount of ETH sent to these functions will be used to pay for L1 fees.
 If the amount is not enough, the transaction will not be sent.
 All excess ETH will be sent back to the sender.
-Fees will depend on Goerli activity but `0.005 ETH` should be enough to process a token withdrawal.
+Fees will depend on L1 activity but `0.005 ETH` should be enough to process a token withdrawal.
 {% endhint %}

 {% hint style="warning" %}
-**Make sure the transactions won't revert on Goerli** while sending from Scroll Alpha.
-There is no way to recover bridged ETH, tokens, or NFTs if your transaction reverts on Goerli.
+**Make sure the transactions won't revert on L1** while sending from L2.
+There is no way to recover bridged ETH, tokens, or NFTs if your transaction reverts on L1.
 All assets are burnt on Scroll when the transaction is sent, and it's impossible to mint them again.
 {% endhint %}

 ## Creating an ERC20 token with custom logic on L2

-If a token needs custom logic on Scroll Alpha, it will need to be bridged through a `L1CustomERC20Gateway` and `L2CustomERC20Gateway` respectively.
-The custom token on Scroll Alpha will need to give permission to the Gateway to mint new tokens when a deposit occurs and to burn when tokens are withdrawn.&#x20;
+If a token needs custom logic on L2, it will need to be bridged through a `L1CustomERC20Gateway` and `L2CustomERC20Gateway` respectively.
+The custom token on L2 will need to give permission to the Gateway to mint new tokens when a deposit occurs and to burn when tokens are withdrawn.&#x20;

-The following interface is the `IScrollStandardERC20` needed for deploying tokens compatible with the `L2CustomERC20Gateway` on Scroll Alpha.
+The following interface is the `IScrollStandardERC20` needed for deploying tokens compatible with the `L2CustomERC20Gateway` on L2.

 ```jsx
 interface IScrollStandardERC20 {